singhmankrit/iqp-book-forked/sp-density-matrix.md

 \ket{\psi} = \alpha \ket{0} + \beta \ket{1}
 $$

 we model our system as an ensemble (or, several copies) of qubits, which can model uncertainty.
-These may also be literal systems of several qubits undergoing the same dynamics in the environment or multiple shots of the same qubit being run one after the other.
+These may (somewhat colloquially) be thought of as literal systems of several qubits undergoing similar dynamics in the environment or multiple shots of the same qubit being run one after the other.
+However, we must instead keep in mind to treat this as a model to capture any unwanted disturbances which may plague our once-ideal quantum state.

 This ensemble is mathematically represented by a density matrix, where $p_i$ represents the classical probability of the $i^{th}$ pure state: